facebook/watchman/README.markdown

 Watchman exists to watch files and record when they actually change.
 It can also trigger actions (such as rebuilding assets) when matching files change.

+## Supported Systems

+Watchman was designed to run on Linux systems with inotify and BSDish systems that support the kqueue() facility (I've tested this on Max OS but not the other BSDs).

+We do not currently support Illumos or Solaris systems, but it should be pretty simple to port it.

 ## Usage

 Currently pretty simplistic; watchman understands the commands described below.